 Welcome to the Laboratory for Terrestrial Remote Sensing (LTRS)!

-Our goal is to develop a nationally and internationally recognized research and education programs in terrestrial remote sensing through conducting scientific research, generating scholarly publications, and delivering high quality educations.
+The goal of LTRS is to develop a nationally and internationally recognized research and education programs with focuses in terrestrial remote sensing through conducting scientific research, generating high quality scholarly publications, delivering state-of-the-art classes through university’s education programs, and providing professional and public services in the professions that we practice.

-Our research interests are in terrestrial remote sensing and quantitative modeling in natural resources analysis and mapping.
-Particular areas of interests include remote sensing of the dynamics of landscape and land-cover/land-use change (LCLUC).
-LCLUC is an interdisciplinary scientific theme that includes to perform repeated inventories of landscape change from space; to develop scientific understanding and models necessary to simulate the processes taking place; to evaluate consequences of observed and predicted changes; and to further understand consequences on environmental goods and services and management of natural resources.
-LCLUC research is critical to improve our understanding of human interaction with the environment, and provide a scientific foundation for sustainability, vulnerability and resilience of land systems and their use.
+Our main research interests are in Earth observation and applied sciences in monitoring, reporting and forecasting ecological conditions of a variety of terrestrial environments and ecosystems via remote sensing and quantitative modeling and analyses.
+Particular areas of interests include remote sensing of dynamics of landscape and land-cover/land-use change (LCLUC).
+LCLUC is an interdisciplinary scientific theme that includes performing repeated inventories of landscape change from space; developing scientific understanding and models necessary to simulate the processes taking place; evaluating consequences of observed and predicted changes; and understanding consequences on environmental goods and services and management of natural resources.
+Such a particular research focus is critical to improve our understanding of coupled human and natural systems, and the vulnerability, resilience, sustainability, conservation and management of the land and water systems.

-LTRS shares the lab space with the Environmental Data Center.
-Two groups of people (faculty, students and staff members) are virtually working in the same lab for a variety of projects using geospatial information technologies.
+LTRS shares lab space with the Environmental Data Center.
+Two groups of faculty, staff members and students are working in the same complex for research development and service delivery using geospatial information science and technologies.